-To start working on the LibLink initiative, each new member is required to provide institutional data in the format specified below so that they can be published on the ISTEC website and in the Celsius directory.
-Submit this data to ISTEC’s Institutional Relations Virtual Office firstname.lastname@example.org
+To start working on the LibLink initiative, each new member must provide their institution’s data in the format detailed below in order to be published on the ISTEC website and in the Celsius directory.

 Access to the different library sites that share their collections

-The participating institutions have libraries that display their catalogues on the Internet.
-When an institution wants to submit a request, it should browse the catalogues of the other institutions, locate the bibliographic material and submit a request for the relevant content to the institution that owns it.
+Participating institutions have libraries that display their catalogs on the Internet.
+When an institution wishes to make a request, it must search the catalogs of the other institutions, locate the bibliographic material and, subsequently, request it from the institution that owns it.

-To obtain a new instance of Celsius, each institution is required to:
+To obtain a new instance of Celsius, each institution must:

-- Create a DNS CNAME register, celsius.institutions-domain (e.g., celsius.usta.edu.co, usbbog.edu.co, celsius.prebi.unlp.edu.ar, etc.) that points to celsius3.prebi.unlp.edu.ar.
-You can use another subdomain (e.g., liblink.domain, exchange.domain, service.domain, etc.) if you consider it more convenient for your institution and / or its users.
+- Create a DNS record CNAME celsius.domain-of-the-institution (eg usta.edu.co, celsius.usbbog.edu.co, celsius.prebi.unlp.edu.ar, etc.) that points to celsius3.prebi.unlp.edu.ar.
+You can use another subdomain (eg liblink.domain, exchange.domain, service.domain, etc.) if you find it convenient for your institution and / or its users.

-- Name, surname and e-mail of the person responsible for managing the exchange service in the institution (Exchange Officer).
-This person can then register other administrators
+- Name, surname and email of one of the people in charge of the administration of the exchange service in the institution.
+This person can then register other administrators.

-- E-mail address of the exchange service (if not provided, the administrator’s address will be used)
+- Email address of the exchange service (if not provided, the administrator’s will be used).

-- A 200 px (width) x 100 px (height) logo, in jpg or png format and preferably with transparent background, to be placed in the header
+- A logo 100 px high by 200 px wide, in jpg or png format and preferably with transparent background, to place in the header.

-- Title and subtitle to be displayed in the header (see image below)
+- Title and subtitle to show in the header (see image below).

-- Text with description of the service for the users (it will appear on the main page of your instance)
+- Text with description of the service for its users (it will appear on the main page of your instance).

 Example of header with logo (transparent background), title and subtitle

-The request for bibliographic material depends on the version of Celsius used by the target library.
-To request material from another institution that operates with Celsius NT or previous versions, the exchange officer needs to request a login and password to the destination institution.
-For this, the officer needs to register in the Celsius site of the relevant institution.
-If the institution operates with Celsius 3, the request can be processed from the Celsius instance of the requesting institution.
-Due to copyright protection laws, the exchange of documents can only be done between libraries, therefore the user must belong to the library staff of the ISTEC member institution and be in charge of submitting the requests to the different member institutions.
+By making a request for bibliographic material, it should be taken into account which version of Celsius the target library uses.
+When material is requested from another institution that operates with Celsius NT or earlier versions, the person responsible for the exchange must request a login and password at the destination institution.
+For this you must register on the Celsius site of the corresponding institution.
+In the case of said institution operating with Celsius 3, the request can be transmitted from the Celsius instance of the requesting institution.
+Due to copyright protection laws, the exchange of documents can only have problems between libraries, therefore the user must belong to the library staff of the ISTEC member institution and be in charge of placing orders to the different member institutions.

-Due to the large number of participating institutions, it is advisable to rotate the libraries to which the information is requested, so as to evenly distribute the work in the network.
+Due to the large number of participating institutions, it is advisable to perform a rotation of libraries to which the information is requested, distributing the work over the network.

-Please regularly review the documents posted on the official sites.
+Please periodically review the documentation on the official sites.
 We are working to improve the network and making changes.